-If you are a solicitor you can file a document on-line through the Court’s electronic filing system provided by CITEC Confirm.
+Solicitors are required to file documents on-line through the Court’s electronic filing system provided by CITEC Confirm.

 If you are already registered login to your account by entering your ‘Account code’ and ‘Password’ in the area provided CITEC Confirm home page.

 For more information on eFiling please read the Court's Guide to eFiling’

 If you are representing yourself and you need to file a document or pay a fee you can do so directly with the Court.
 This can be done by phone, email or in person.
 To learn more visit the self represented ligitants section.